Neighborhood Projects: Maryland State Game & Fish Protective Association (2017)

 The Maryland State Game and Fish Protective Association (MSGFPA) is a conservation club located on 25 acres in Perry Hall, MD.
 Formed in 1895, the MSGFPA is considered the oldest conservation club in the country!
 The Bay-Wise Project at MSGFPA, funded by a Chesapeake Bay Trust's Outreach and Restoration Grant, grew out of the club members' desire to protect fish and wildlife.
 Throughout the year, we worked with club members to install multiple Bay-Wise practices to reduce pollution, improve water quality, provide wildlife habitat, and attract beneficial pollinators.

 Bay-Wise Certification for the Club

-The Club's primary interest in the Clear Creeks Project was to improve water quality and provide healthy habitat for fish and wildlife.
-By installing rain barrels and several conservation gardens, the club also achieved Bay-Wise Certification for their property.
+Maryland State Game & Fish's primary interest in the Clear Creeks Project was to improve water quality and provide healthy habitat for fish and wildlife.
+By installing rain barrels and several conservation gardens, they also achieved Bay-Wise Certification for their property.
 Visitors can now view the blue Bay-Wise sign, which announces that the club follows sustainable landscape practices for a healthy Chesapeake Bay.

 Engaging local Scout troops

 The Gunpowder Valley Conservancy and the MSGFPA both seek to provide youth with meaningful nature experiences.
 Local Boy and Girl Scouts attended Bay-Wise project workshops and a Girl Scout organized the October tree planting as part of her Golden Award effort.

 The 5,500 annual MSGFPA visitors will now have access to a self-guided Bay-Wise Practices tour.
 Educational signs are located near the rain barrels, Bayscape, rain garden, microbioretention practices, and native tree plantings.